Top 13 Historical Places in Pakistan That You Must Visit

 Harappa is a Punjabi archaeological site located around 24 kilometres (15 miles) west of Sahiwal.
 The place takes its name from a settlement on the Ravi Bank’s bank.
 It is one of Pakistan’s most beautiful destinations.
 Harappa’s modern settlement is less than a kilometre (0.62 mile) from the historic site.

 The ruins contain artefacts from the Bronze Age.
 According to estimates, the city has a population of 23,500 people and covers 150 hectares (370 acres).
+An extensive collection of artifacts and items from ruins of ancient Harappa cities are placed in Harappa museum.
+The museum is one of the oldest and famous museums in Pakistan.

 The Harappan Civilization has its origins in cultures such as Mehrgarh, which date back to around 6000 BC.
 In 2600 BC, Harappa and Mohenjo Daro were founded in the Indus River Valley.
 Also check out housing societies in Islamabad.